Dropbox + Crayon

 how you think about competition"

 Going forward, George and Dropbox have even more ambitious plans for how they’ll use Crayon.
-They are looking to dive deeper into win-loss analysis, and provide more holistic reporting for how they can close more of the most competitive deals.
-They want to integrate more qualitative data into their sales process.
-They’ve even been examining how leveraging Crayon will allow them to bring new products to market more quickly and with less risk.
-While he may have left the inking world behind, George is continuing to put his stamp on Dropbox.
+They want to explore win/loss analysis as a mechanism for winning competitive deals.
+They want to integrate qualitative data into their sales process.
+They’re even examining how Crayon can help them bring products to market more quickly and with less risk.

 Related Case Studies